ultralight-ux/ultralight-quick-start/README.md

 ## 2. Clone and build the app

-To build the app with CMake, run the following:
+To clone the repo and build, run the following:

 ```shell
 git clone https://github.com/ultralight-ux/ultralight-quick-start